IU Studio Bios - Fall 2014

 (pictures and bios as submitted by student)

-At UNICAMP, Felipe was the Assistant Professor of Trombone at the “Free School of Music.”
+At UNICAMP, Felipe was the Assistant Teacher of Trombone at the Pre-College of Music.
 In his native city of Itu, he served as the Band Director at the City of Itu – Anglo High School.

 Felipe earned a Bachelor’s Degree in Trombone Performance at UNICAMP, where he studied under Robson de Nadai.
 He also received his Performance Diploma from the São Paulo State School of Music, where he studied under Gilberto Gianelli and Carlos Freitas.

 In May of 2013, shortly after completing his Performance Diploma at JSOM, Felipe went on tour, performing the Tomasi Concerto, Hindemith Sonata, and Telemann Sonata in several cities throughout Brazil, including Campinas, Piracicaba, and São Paulo.

 Felipe is currently pursuing his Master’s Degree in Bloomington, Indiana at the Jacobs School of Music, where he studies under Peter Ellefson, Dee Stewart, and Carl Lenthe.

 In addition to “slaying the competition with his mad trombone flow,” Dan’s talents lie in smothering people with his massive body during pickup basketball games, trolling his friends in sports video games, spilling condiments on himself, complaining about how hot it is outside, and chugging light beer.